sybrew/the-seo-framework/readme.txt

 				* Central Kurdish (كوردی) @ 760/910
 			* The pixel and character counters now parse your input as HTML, giving you a more accurate rating.
 For example, HTML entities are now decoded on-the-fly.
 	* **Internationalization:**
-		* Sites set to the Assamese, Gujarati, Malayalam, Japanese, Korean, Talim, Traditional Chinese, or Simplified Chinese languages now have adjusted character guidelines.
+		* Sites set to the Assamese, German, Gujarati, Malayalam, Japanese, Korean, Talim, Traditional Chinese, or Simplified Chinese languages now have adjusted character guidelines.
+		* Sites set to the Arabic, Azerbaijani, Farsi, Hazaragi, or Kurdish languages now have adjusted pixel guidelines.
 		* UI strings that were hard to translate in other locales have been rewritten.
 Yes, this takes some time to get used to.
 	* **Layout:**
-		* Reordered the Homepage Settings metabox tabs to be more in line with the Post Meta Settings metabox.
+		* Reordered the Homepage Settings meta box tabs to be more in line with the Post Meta Settings meta box.
 		* Some option headers are now better aligned to the center.
 		* We now thoroughly exclaim what the sitemap is and isn't for.
 		* Google+ is deceased, so we added an icon indicating that, cleared the placeholder, and removed the assumed profile redirection link.